 - Downton Abbey

 … and much more.
-Between Prime and Netflix, we barely even bother to touch over-the-air TV any more — I think the last two things we watched were the ball drop in Times Square on New Year’s Eve and the last presidential debate.
-We’ll turn it on again for the Super Bowl….
+Between Prime and Netflix, we barely even bother to touch over-the-air TV any more — I think the last two things we watched were the ball drop in Times Square on New Year’s Eve and the Super Bowl!

 Free Prime Music Streaming

 Prime Music includes over two million songs in its on-demand, ad-free music streaming.
-I often listen to albums or look up favorite songs on Prime Music while I’m typing, and we can also stream it through our TV for background music.
+I have an Echo Dot in my office so can easily tell it to play my favorite songs or albums while I’m typing, and we can also stream Prime Music through our TV for background music.

 Free Prime Reading

-Prime Reading is a newer benefit that offers Prime members unlimited reading: Books, magazines, comics, Kindle singles, Audible narration, and more.
+Prime Reading is an Amazon Prime benefit that offers Prime members unlimited reading: Books, magazines, comics, Kindle singles, Audible narration, and more.
 It currently offers over 1000 things to read, and I’ll be watching it to see how often they change things up and add new content.

 - And Prime members who own a Kindle or Fire can borrow a free book from the Kindle Owners’ Lending Library each month.